 All other forms of misconduct such as emotional abuse, bullying, hazing, or harassment must be reported to your League or Club Risk Manager.

-• Must either develop and distribute to staff/coaches/parents, an organizational abuse policy (which includes the minimum policy items, as designated in the SafeSport 'MINOR ATHLETE ABUSE PREVENTION POLICIES , (MAPP), January 23, 2019', and the Cal North Athlete & Participant Safety Policy.
+• Must either develop and distribute to staff/coaches/parents, an organizational abuse policy (which includes the minimum policy items, as designated in the SafeSport 'MINOR ATHLETE ABUSE PREVENTION POLICIES , (MAAPP), January 23, 2019', and the Cal North Athlete & Participant Safety Policy.

 • All adult parties must complete the SafeSport training, before regular contact with an athlete who is a minor begins, or within the first 45 days of initial membership, or upon beginning a new role subjecting the adult to this policy.
 This training must be refreshed annually, by taking the appropriate SafeSport course.